 TheGrio: What kind of workout and diet did you do to prepare for this?

 Jermaine Middleton: My training is the same for all the mountains.
-I’m doing a lot of cardio like the StairMastercycling.
+I’m doing a lot of cardio like the StairMaster, swimming, and cycling.
 It’s a lot of work.
-You’re moving a lot each day because you’re getting ready to climb for a week straight., swimming, and
+You’re moving a lot each day because you’re getting ready to climb for a week straight.

 As for my diet, that changes daily.
 The biggest thing for me is just consuming a lot of water and staying hydrated while I’m training.
 I’m trying to avoid sugar so that means not consuming as many chocolate chip cookies as I normally do.
 I eat what I have to eat to sustain myself for my training.
 I might wake up in the morning, eat some scrambled eggs and toast and then maybe rice and chicken for lunch.